EKbanaML/ekbanaml.github.io/_posts/2020-10-06-Introduction_to_vectors-Linear_algebra.md.md

 But for our purpose, consider vectors as groups of numbers.

-Let's say I am 6ft tall and 70 kgs this information could be written as a vector.
+Let's say I am 6ft tall and 70 kgs of weight, this information could be written as a vector.

 $$\vec R = \begin{bmatrix}6\\70\end{bmatrix}$$